run-ai/docs/docs/developer/metrics/metrics-api.md

 ## Telemetry

-telemetry are numeric measurements recorded at current time that are emitted from the Run:ai cluster.
+Telemetry is a numeric measurement recorded in real-time when emitted from the Run:ai cluster.

 ## Metrics